PeterNaydenov/dt-toolbox/README.md

 ### Breadcrumbs
-It's a flat interpratation of the data and looks like this:
+It's a flat interpretation of the data and looks like this:

 ```js
 {